Present Simple 'be' - online english lesson - Aksent

 Mastering the verb “be” is essential for everyday conversations.
 Practice using it in different situations, and soon, it will feel natural!

-Would you like to see more grammar tips like this?
-Let me know in the comments!
+Would you like to see more grammar tips on ‘be’ like this?
+Click here or let me know in the comments!

 Find out more